microsoft/jacdac-circuitpython/README.md

 ## Installation

-Currently, JACDAC is not merged into mainline CircuitPython and only works on NRF52-based boards.
-A JACDAC-enabled uf2 CircuitPython file for the Adafruit Clue is provided in the samples folder (`samples/JD_CPY_CLUE.uf2`).
+Currently, Jacdac is not merged into mainline CircuitPython and only works on NRF52-based boards.
+A Jacdac-enabled uf2 CircuitPython file for the Adafruit Clue is provided in the samples folder (`samples/JD_CPY_CLUE.uf2`).
 If you are using a different NRF52-based board, you will have to compile CircuitPython yourself by:

 1. clone https://github.com/jamesadevine/circuitpython and checkout the `jacdac` branch.
 2. `git submodule init && git submodule sync && git submodule update`